 |September 30, 2028||November 6, 2021|

-- I am not saying that every event that occurs outside the late October through middle November period is irrelevant or unimportant.
-Some events that take place outside this time period can be important because they can be events that eventually lead to the initiation of the seventieth week of Daniel.
-For instance, all that work that goes into confirming a (new) seven year covenant is unlikely going to take place within just a few weeks because making a seven year or even a three and a half year commitment is a big one for all parties involved.
-There would likely have to be negotiation sessions that takes place outside of the late October and middle November time period before the covenant is confirmed so the parties involved are comfortable with the long-term arrangement.
+I am not saying that every event that occurs outside the late October through middle November period is irrelevant or unimportant.
+Some events that take place outside this period can be important because they can be events that eventually lead to the initiation of the seventieth week of Daniel.
+For instance, all that work that goes into confirming a (new) seven year covenant is unlikely going to transpire within a few weeks because making a seven year or even a three and a half year commitment is a big one for all parties involved.
+There would likely have to be negotiation sessions that take place outside of the late October and middle November period before the covenant is confirmed so the parties involved are comfortable with the long-term arrangement.

 The Length of the 70th Week of Daniel and Prophetic Years

-Gabriel told Daniel that 70 weeks have been given to the people of Israel and the city of Jerusalem to end their disobedience, atone for their sins, and to be saved.
+Gabriel told Daniel that 70 weeks have been given to the people of Israel and the city of Jerusalem to bring about several developments:

 Most Christians who study Bible prophecy agree that the first 69 weeks of this prophecy was fulfilled over a several-hundred year period with a call to rebuild Jerusalem in the 20th year of Artaxerxes Longimanus’s reign (Nehemiah 2:1-5) and the death and ascension of Christ.
 Therefore, Gabriel did not mean 70 literal weeks where each week is 7 days in length.
 The Hebrew translation of the word “week” in Daniel is shâbûa‛, which actually means “seven”.
 Therefore we can also refer to Daniel’s prophecy as “the 70 sevens”.
 The length of a prophetic week can be determined by analyzing the structure of the 70th week of Daniel.
 Daniel’s 70th week is divided into two halves.
 In the first half Antichrist confirm a covenant with Israel, but will break it halfway through the seven.